-It is the intention of the Trust to move to level 2 of the scheme – Disability Confident Employer – by the end of 2018.
+It is the intention of the Trust to work towards level 2 of the scheme – Disability Confident Employer

 We offer a wide range of exciting and useful employee benefits to all our employees, including: flexible working to maintain a healthy work-life balance, competitive annual leave entitlement, maternity and paternity leave, and discounts and offers with popular retailers.